RichardZhu2/tarea/docs/src/index.md

 However, the solutions for _general-purpose_ data processing are less established.

+{: .text-green-200}
-Pyper aims to offer a comprehensive framework for concurrent and parallel data-processing in Python, designed with the following goals in mind:
+**Pyper aims to offer a flexible framework for concurrent and parallel data-processing in Python**

+It is designed with the following goals in mind:

 * **Unified API**: Combine threads, processes and async code using one intuitive pattern
-* **Functional Paradigm**: Data pipelines compose together flexibly as functions
+* **Functional Paradigm**: Data pipelines compose together straightforwardly as functions
 * **Lazy Execution**: Built from the ground up to support generators, and provides mechanisms for fine-grained memory control
 * **Error Handling**: Data flows fail fast, even in long-running threads, and propagate their errors cleanly
 * **Complex Data Flows**: Data pipelines support branching/joining data flows, as well as sharing contexts/resources between tasks